Kodylow/stablesats-docs/src/overview.md

-# Synthetic USD Conceptual Overview
+# Synthetic USD on Bitcoin with Stablesats